 Richard Crossman returned to Germany, a country he had visited during the 1920s and 1930s, with the Psychological Warfare Division of the Supreme Headquarters Allied Expeditionary Force in 1944-1945.
 His archives include documents about the work of the Psychological Warfare DivisionLink opens in a new window during the early period of the Allied occupation of Germany, including reports of interviews with / interrogations of Germans, reports on journeys by PWD officers within occupied Germany, and the results of a February 1945 opinion poll amongst German prisoners of war on 'Expectations of Anglo-American occupation of Germany'

 Crossman's archives also include a diary kept during May 1945Link opens in a new window, whilst in Germany, including Crossman's comments on his return to Frankfurt, a city he had lived in during 1930, observations on meetings with German civilians, and a description of Dachau concentration camp, shortly after liberation

 Gollancz was a leading British advocate of reconciliation with Germany after the Second World War.
 His archives include:

 An extensive series of correspondence files relating to GermanyLink opens in a new window, particularly during the 1940s and 1950s, including a file of letters from correspondentsLink opens in a new window who objected to his pro-German views, 1946-1949

 Documents relating to Gollancz's visit to Germany in 1946, including:

-Copies of the book In Darkest Germany, written as a result of Gollancz's visit, are held by the University Library
+Copies of the book In Darkest GermanyLink opens in a new window, written as a result of Gollancz's visit, are held by the University Library

-Documents relating to the Save Europe Now group, an organisation which opposed punitive measures against Germany
+Documents relating to the Save Europe Now groupLink opens in a new window, an organisation which opposed punitive measures against Germany

 The archives of the Trades Union Congress